Click here to visit our sponsor Absolute Authentic

 Then there was the break up of the marriage, as Frank Williams, Patrick Head and Mario Theissen made their feelings public, and how.

-Finally there was the energy the team was forced to waste on the second successive summer of 'the Button contract saga', a (seemingly) annual game whereby the English driver attempts to wriggle out of a contract, blaming everyone but himself.
+Finally there was the energy the team was forced to waste on the second successive summer of 'the Button contract saga', a (seemingly) annual game whereby the English driver attempted to wriggle out of his contract, blaming everyone but himself.
 Eventually it was settled, with Button remaining at Honda, and WilliamsF1 pocketing a sizeable cheque in lieu of compensation.

 On track, the drivers, for the most part, did the best they could, though Webber all too often allowed his frustration to get the better of him.
 Heidfeld gave the team its best results of the season, successive seconds in Monaco and Europe, and the team's only pole position (Europe), before a crash during testing at Monza, and a subsequent bicycle accident, ruled him out for the remainder of the season.
 The German was replaced by Antonio Pizzonia, who failed to make a real impression.